Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Results

 \subsubsection{Results for a two-sub-dealer setting, i.e., $D=2$}

+The achievability proof strategy of Theorem \ref{th2} is different than the achievability proof strategy of Theorem \ref{prop1}.
 Note that in the proof of Theorem \ref{prop1}, we deal with the security constraint \eqref{eqSeca} by jointly considering all the sub-dealers.
-Another approach is to consider the sub-dealers individually when ensuring \eqref{eqSeca}.
-Specifically, when $D=2$, one can first realize a secret-sharing scheme between Sub-dealer 1 and the participants with the requirement $\lim_{n \to \infty} \max_{ \mathcal{U} \in \mathbb{U}} I\left({S}_{1} ; M_{1}, X^n_{\mathcal{U}} \right) = 0$, and then realize a secret-sharing scheme between Sub-dealer~2 and the participants with the requirement $\lim_{n \to \infty} \max_{ \mathcal{U} \in \mathbb{U}} I\left({S}_{2} ; M_{2}, X^n_{\mathcal{U}}, Y_1^n \right) = 0$.
+By contrast, our achievability proof strategy in Theorem \ref{th2} considers the sub-dealers individually when ensuring \eqref{eqSeca}.
+Specifically, when $D=2$, one can first realize a secret-sharing scheme between Sub-dealer 1 and the participants with the requirement $\lim_{n \to \infty} \max_{ \mathcal{U} \in \mathbb{U}} I\left({S}_{1} ; M_{1}, X^n_{\mathcal{U}} \right) = 0$, and then realize a secret-sharing scheme between Sub-dealer~2 and the participants with the requirement $\lim_{n \to \infty} \max_{ \mathcal{U} \in \mathbb{U}} I\left({S}_{2} ; M_{2}, X^n_{\mathcal{U}}, Y_1^n \right) = 0$, as illustrated in Figure \ref{fig:sj}.
 As described next, one can show that such an approach is sufficient to ensure the security constraint~\eqref{eqSeca}.
-However, the proof is not trivial as we need to modify the reconciliation protocol of Theorem \ref{th1ga} described in Appendix~\ref{sec:cs}, and as an initialization phase is also required, during which the sub-dealers share a secret with negligible rate with all the participants.
+However, the proof is not trivial as we need to modify the reconciliation protocol of Theorem \ref{prop1} described in Section~\ref{sec:cs}, and as an initialization phase is also required, during which Sub-dealer 2 shares a secret with negligible rate with all the participants.
 Note also that one could exchange the role of the two sub-dealers in the protocol to potentially enlarge the achievablity region via this method.
 This idea leads to Theorem \ref{th2}.

 \begin{thm}[Inner bound] Assume that $D=2$.
 If $\displaystyle\min_{d \in \{1,2\}}\displaystyle\min_{ \mathcal{T} \subsetneq \mathcal{L}} I(Y_{d};X_{\mathcal{L}}|X_{\mathcal{T}}) >0$, then $\mathcal{R}_{1}^{(\textup{in})} \subseteq \mathcal{R}_{2}^{(\textup{in})} \subseteq \mathcal{C}(\mathbb{A}^{\star})$, with